nano-o/ivy-proofs/fba-paxos/README.md

 ## Project description

-`paxos.ivy` contains three descriptions of a Paxos consensus algorithm that uses SCP-style quorums.
+`paxos.ivy` contains three descriptions of a variant of the Paxos consensus algorithm.
+This is a variant of Paxos, and not exactly Paxos, because it uses quorums obtained from a Federated Byzantine Agreement System (Paxos uses simple majority quorums).
+Expect for the quorum definition, the voting logic is the same as in Paxos.

 Each description (called an "isolate") is a full specification of the consensus algorithm and some of its safety properties, and each can be independently verified.